-Our upcoming meeting will be about the Arch Linux distribution presented by John Moore.
+Our May 2014 meeting was about microcontrollers (part 4) presented by John Moore.

 "We have been focusing our attention on the Ubuntu version of linux.
 But there are other Linux distributions.
 One such distribution is Arch Linux, which is focused on simplicity and gives a lot of control to the user.
 We will take a closer look at this distribution, and it’s differences from Ubuntu."

 Notes from the 12/15/2013 meeting: